jriosdev/iOSDropDown/README.md

 - `rowBackgroundColor` : Color of  DropDown Default value is `.white`
 - `listHeight`: The maximum Height of of List.
 Default value is `150 `
 - `rowHeight`: The  Height of of List in the List.
 Default value is  ` 30`
+- `selectedIndex`:For preSelection of any of item in list
 - `Alingment and Fonts are same as TextField You Can change it`
 - `arrowSize`: The Size of arrow .
 Default value is `15 `